Police Blotter: December 15, 2021

 DUI ARRESTS

-Baltazar Segura Licea, 27, of 56 Parkhill Street, Colusa, was arrested by the Colusa Police Department at 11:33 p.m.
+Henry Everett III, 73, of the 3200 block of Nuestro Road, Live Oak, was arrested by the Yuba City Police Department at 2:20 p.m.
 Dec.
-11 in the alleyway south of 35 Parkhill in Colusa.
-He was booked into the Colusa County Jail.
+13 in the 1900 block of Tierra Buena Road in Yuba City.
+He was booked into the Sutter County Jail.